 4. Any adaptation to an existing benchmark, whether material or not, shall not constitute a new benchmark.

-5. Each newly released series of a benchmark shall not constitute a new benchmark
+5. Each newly released series of a benchmark shall not constitute a new benchmark.

+6. A benchmark will be considered new if it is being used as the underlying interest in a categorically different financial product (e.g., an option as opposed to a future).